chanithiperera/Online-Medicine-Store-Springboot/README.md

 ## My Contribution

-I was primarily responsible for implementing the cart and checkout functionalities.
+I was primarily responsible for implementing the shopping cart and checkout functionalities.

-### Cart
+Available **CRUD** Operations :-
-- Add and remove individual items
+▪ **Create** -   Add items to cart
-- Calculate total price dynamically
-- Display product details (name, quantity, price)

-### Checkout
-- Finalize and store orders in a JSON file
-- Process orders using a queue structure to simulate real-time order handling
+▪ **Read** -     View items in the cart
+             View order summary
+▪ **Update** -   Modify item quantity
+             Edit shipping or payment details in checkout ▪ **Delete** -   Remove items from the cart

 Additionally, I integrated the queue logic for order processing and assisted with JSON-based CRUD operations for cart management.